Ted Lasso star Hannah Waddingham pays tribute to the Queen at 74th Emmy awards

 Waddingham made the remarks while on the red carpet of the 74th Emmy Awards in Los Angeles on Monday.

-It is the first major awards ceremony to take place since the monarch’s death was announced on Thursday.
+It is the first major awards show to take place since the news was announced on Thursday, though little mention of the monarch’s death was made during the live ceremony.

-UK talent is expected to fare well at the annual awards ceremony, with several famous British faces, including Colin Firth and Jodie Comer, nominated for top awards.

-Waddingham is nominated for best supporting actress in a comedy series alongside her Ted Lasso co stars Juno Temple and Sarah Niles.
+Waddingham was nominated for best supporting actress in a comedy series alongside her Ted Lasso co stars Juno Temple and Sarah Niles, but lost out to US actress Sheryl Lee Ralph, who won for her role in Abbott Elementary.

-Speaking to US outlet Variety on the red carpet, she said: “It makes me emotional to think about it.
+Speaking to US outlet Variety on the red carpet, Waddingham said: “It makes me emotional to think about it.

 “It is like a grandmother dying.”